Kanekolovi/Karaneko-Prologue-Lore/People/Mother.md

-A very loving person based on every souvenir involving her.
+A very kind and loving person based on every souvenir involving her.
 Mother of two, she passed away during [[The Incident]].